 - Blogs help in networking with like-minded people: Blogging is an excellent platform to interact with people belonging to your niche and exchanging ideas, and thoughts about the trends in the industry.
 It can also serve as a platform to build a close-knit community to help and collaborate with each other.

 - Blogs can get traffic to your website: According to HubSpot, there are four stages of converting a stranger into a customer or promoter of your business – attract, convert, close and delight.
 The first step, which attracts, involves writing blogs to create awareness about what you do and to drive traffic to your website.
-The eventual steps will ensue once you attract and engage the visitors with your blogs.
+The final steps will ensue once you attract and engage the visitors with your blogs.

 - Blogs establish you as a thought leader in the industry: When you write detailed, informative blog posts related to your expertise, you automatically become a thought leader.
 It also opens up new avenues for other sources of income.
 For example, you can do e-learning courses, conduct podcasts, take guest lectures, or even write a book using nuggets from your blog!